CD/Vinyl Replication & Duplication

 anything to include it so why not add it?
 More info here.

-I will need you to provide the exact spelling of each song name, the album title,
+I will need you to provide the exact spelling of each song title, the album

-and your artist name exactly as you would want it to appear in the open public.
+title and your artist name, exactly as you would want it to appear to the general

 It's carved in concrete.
 Make sure you get this right before ordering 10,000

-Every CD sold in retail stores has a UPC bar code on the outside packaging.
-The UPC code is for retail sales and tracking inventory.
-If you've ever bought groceries, then you've seen the cashier scan UPC codes on the outside of the packages.
+Virtually every retail product has a UPC bar code on the outside packaging.
+The UPC code is for sales and inventory tracking.
 The numeric UPC codes are stored in a database so when the item is scanned, the cash register responds with the correct price and changes the internal store inventory so they know when to order more merchandise.
-As far as on-line downloads are concerned, I'm not sure what usefulness a UPC code offers (if any).
-If you think your CD might be picked up and sold retail (including on-line retailers like Amazon), then you need a UPC code.
-If you're still not sure, err on the side of buying one and sleep better at night.
-There is a modest charge to obtain and add a UPC bar code to your CD artwork.
+As far as on-line downloads are concerned, UPC codes are also used for digital distribution and submitting sales data to Soundscan.
+There is a modest charge (around $20) to obtain and add a UPC bar code to your CD.
+The bar code is printed somewhere on the CD packaging (usually the rear cover or tray liner).

 Good luck and much success to you!